polterguy/hyperbuild/README.md

 named _"some-module.zip.pgp"_, allowing you to download these files after the build process has finished, and distribute them through your own Bazar.

+**Notice** - If you choose to make the _"Bazar"_ a part of your main distribution, but you do not cryptographically sign your own modules, the default P5 Bazar will be used in your main distribution.
+This is the main P5 Bazar, where all the apps are signed with my PGP key.

 ### How the Bazar work

 The Bazar is Phosphorus Five's _"AppStore"_, and allows you to securely distribute your own additional modules, either for a fee, or gratis -